Waspwinter

 Waspwinter is a 1981 role-playing game supplement published by Judges Guild for Traveller.

 Contents

-Waspwinter is a habitable planet which is being used as a slave labor colony by a band of alien space pirates seeking to overthrow the government of their home world.
+Waspwinter is supplement detailing a planet that alien space pirates are using as a colony for slave labor as part of an attempt to take over their own home world.

 Publication history

 Waspwinter was written by Walter Bledsaw and Dorothy Bledsaw and was published in 1981 by Judges Guild as a 32-page book with a large map.

 Reception

 Stefan Jones reviewed Waspwinter in The Space Gamer No. 49.
 Jones commented that "Waspwinter is an excellent adventure for refs who don't mind having to fill out the details of the adventures they buy.
 Those who want a ready-to-play situation are warned to try something else."